-These bad faith actors may seem outwardly friendly and reasonable in public channels but turn out to be manipulative or predatory in private.
-The more they learn about their victims, the more they can exploit.
+Also referred to as bad faith actors, they may seem outwardly friendly and reasonable in public channels but turn out to be manipulative or predatory in private.
+The more they learn about their victims, the more they can exploit them.

-For example, they may attempt to gaslight players who have less power or low self-esteem in order to get their way.
+For example, these types of toxic players may attempt to gaslight other players who have less power or low self-esteem in order to get their way.

 This becomes especially problematic when the conversations occur outside the game (e.g. in Discord) where admins have no way of knowing about it in order to put a stop to it.